fbpx

 TPLO

 The canine cruciate ligament, or CCL, is a key ligament in a dog’s knee that connects the thigh bone to the shin bone, stabilizing the joint during movement.
-Damage to the CCL can cause pain and lameness, often requiring surgery to restore stability.
+Damage to the CCL can cause pain and lameness, usually requiring surgery to restore stability.

 Please refer to our article “Is TPLO Surgery Worth It?” where we discuss this in detail